trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Dec 19, 2019 \[Hard\] Tic-Tac-Toe Game AI
+---
+> **Questions:** Implementation of Tic-Tac-Toe game.
+Rules of the Game:
+>
+> - The game is to be played between two people.
+One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.
+> - The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).
+> - If no one wins, then the game is said to be draw.
+>
+> Follow-up: create a method that makes the next optimal move such that the person should never lose if make that move.

 ### Dec 18, 2019 \[Medium\] Sentence Checker
 ---
 > **Question:** Create a basic sentence checker that takes in a stream of characters and determines whether they form valid sentences.
 If a sentence is valid, the program should print it out.